topappfield/torch_control/README.md

     TorchControl.isOn();
     TorchControl.isOff();

 * In the beginning the torch state is initialized to off.
-To ensure correctness you should call `TorchControl.turnOff()`.
+To ensure correctness of the on/off status you should call `TorchControl.turnOff()` (or `TorchControl.turnOn()`) somewhere at the beginning.

+To flash the torch for a given duration:

+    TorchControl.flash(const Duration(seconds: 1));

 ## Trivia